Mid-Dakota Rural Water System

 The plant layout allowed the use of a "siphon" design on the membrane system permeate, minimizing the need for operation of the permeate pumps and saving electrical operation cost.
 The water treatment plant expansion included converting five of the six existing media filter’s basins to submerged membranes and ancillary equipment, replacing four 300-hp vertical turbine pumps with 400-hp pumps, motors, and VFDs at the intake, replacing four 400-hp vertical turbine high service pumps with 500-hp pumps, motors and VFDs, replacing three vertical end suction centrifugal washwater recovery pumps with two larger pumps, motors and VFDs, and replacing two self-priming centrifugal sludge pumps with two larger self-priming centrifugal pumps, motor, and VFDs.

-The Mid-Dakota Rural Water System now boasts an expanded facility to serve their approximately 5,000 customers in 28 towns or community water systems in the east-central portion of South Dakota.
+The Mid-Dakota Rural Water System now has an expanded facility to serve their approximately 5,000 customers in 28 towns or community water systems in east-central South Dakota.